Zepoin/zepo-couriers-magento-plugin/README.md

 2. If you have a linux server make sure the Folder permission are set to 755 and file permission to 644.

-3. For updating your Zepo Couriers crediantials

--	Go to file app\design\frontend\base\default\template\couriers\index.phtml and edit the folloing lines :

--	Edit line number 4 for API Key which will provided to you by Zepo Couriers.

--	Edit line number 6 for Secret Key which will provided to you by Zepo Couriers.

-4. Clear Magento Cache and Run Compilation. - DO NOT SKIP THIS STEP
+3. Clear Magento Cache and Run Compilation. - DO NOT SKIP THIS STEP

-5. After you have installed plugin, logout from admin and login again.
+4. After you have installed plugin, logout from admin and login again.